 If It Is Safe For You

-You could offer to let her store some emergency things in your home (only if no one in your household ill tell her abuser).
-These items include things she may need in case she would need to leave quickly; extra set of keys, extra clothing, important financial documents, birth certificate(s), important phone numbers, medical information, etc.
+You could offer to let her store some emergency things in your home (only if no one in your household will tell her abuser).
+These items can include things she may need in case she would need to leave quickly; an extra set of keys, extra clothing, important financial documents, birth certificate(s), important phone numbers, medical information, etc.

 Let Her Know

-- Crossroads Crisis Center is a domestic violence agency with 24/7 anonymous crisis line.
+- Crossroads Crisis Center is a domestic violence agency with a 24/7 anonymous crisis line.

 - This is not her fault; no one deserves to be abused.

 - You are afraid for her safety and the safety of her children.